mcw logo

 • #3 Investment Potential.

-KEY AGENDA: Action Plan (45 min): The goal is to develop an action plan to deploy a micro-cargo ecosystem in FiDi.
-It will include a discussion of DOT and the EDC's recently issued RFEI for a Blue Highway.
-Some of the discussion topics could include:
+KEY AGENDA: Action Plan (45 min) — Developing an action plan for deploying a micro-cargo ecosystem in FiDi, including a discussion on DOT and the EDC's RFEI for a Blue Highway.
+Discussion topics may include:

 THE EXPERTS: